przadka/faf/README.md

 python src/faf/main.py "Your text input here"
 ```

 Inputs can range from simple tasks, such as "Buy milk", to more complex instructions like "Follow up with John in 3 weeks about sales meeting".
-The processed results will be saved in your designated Google Sheet for further actions.
+The processed results will be saved as JSON files, which can be uploaded to your cloud storage for further actions.

-### Processing output in Google Sheets
+### Processing JSON files in Google Sheets

-FAF outputs processed commands as JSON strings in a Google Sheet.
-To further automate your workflow, you can use Google Apps Script to trigger actions based on these commands.
+FAF outputs processed commands as JSON files.
+These can be uploaded to your cloud storage solution, and then imported into a Google Sheet for further processing.
+To automate this process, you can use Google Apps Script or a similar tool to trigger actions based on these commands.
 You can review an example Google Sheet integration code in the `gsheets.gs` file in this repository.

 ## Contributing